rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 [https://github.com/jruby/jruby/wiki/Concurrency-in-jruby](https://github.com/jruby/jruby/wiki/Concurrency-in-jruby)

-Errata (10 / Sep) : Earlier I tested tomcat with the path http://localhost:8080/testy, this did not hit the application as expected and I reported some wrong numbers.
+__Errata (10-Sep) :__ Earlier I tested tomcat with the path http://localhost:8080/testy, this did not hit the application as expected and I reported some wrong numbers.
 I am really sorry for the error, the url should have been http://localhost:8080/testy/ (with a slash at the end).
 The numbers / findings have now been updated.
 Big thanks to the Ben Browning and Richard Huang!